 Once you’re on the islet, you’ll be accessing a Nature 2000 protected area, which means that you should in every possible way avoid damaging the natural environment.

 Every flora and fauna specimen on Elafonisi is protected, especially because some of them are only found in this area of Crete.
-It goes without saying that you shouldn’t cut any flower, litter the beach, or light a fire.
-(But we will say it anyway, because it’s important)
+You shouldn’t cut any flowers, litter the beach, or light a fire.
+(But we will say it anyway because it’s important)

-It’s also important to remember that Elafonisi being so popular, the local environment is subject to massive tourism arrivals from May to October; this has a tremendously negative impact on the beach and its ecologic balance.
+It’s also important to remember that Elafonisi is very popular, so the local environment is subject to massive tourism arrivals from May to October; this has a tremendously negative impact on the beach and its ecological balance.
 Do everything you can to leave no trace behind.

 What’s the Deal with Elafonisi’s Pink Sand Beach?

 Most people come to Elafonisi to find the stunning pink sand beach that has made it so well-known.
-This is, in fact, an irresistible reason to visit.
+This is an irresistible reason to visit.

 However, a few things should be made clear about this issue, mostly because not many will tell you about this.
 The sad truth is that most pictures you’ve seen online are fake (or at least, extremely heavily edited)!
 The “pink sand” is never as pink as you see it online.
 If you’re going to visit Elafonisi expecting to see that stunning color, you’ll be disappointed.